Ko Phi Phi, Thailand: What to pack, what to wear, and when to go [2023]

 • Luggage scale to avoid fees

-A plug adapter that supports outlet types A, B, C and O. Ensure that you get the necessary type.
-A lot of adapters currently being sold are simply plug changers and expect your devices to convert the voltage themselves.
-If yours can't do that they could burn up.
-This one works in most places.
+A plug adapter that supports outlet types A, B, C and O. Ensure that you find the necessary kind.
+The majority of adapters for sale now are just plug changers and expect your devices to adjust the voltage themselves.
+If your devices can't do that they could get destroyed.
+This one works in most countries.

 If you go to Tsunami Memorial Garden, you'll probably do a lot of walking.
 These are a must: